apigee/api-platform-samples/sample-proxies/xmltojson/README.md

 ### Trace

-This [trace](http://apigee.com/docs/api-services/content/using-trace-tool-0) shows the placement of the policies used in this sample.
+This screen shot from the [Apigee Edge trace tool](http://apigee.com/docs/api-services/content/using-trace-tool-0) shows the placement of the policies used in this sample.

 ![alt text](../../images/xmltojson-trace.png)